Community Rebates & Mini-Grants

 The Clean County Commission Good Neighbor Environment Grant provides funding to neighborhoods to accomplish a sustainable landscape or beautification project and promote community spirit.
 Applications are due by Sept.
 1 of every year.
 Good Neighbor Grant Applications will be accepted, but due to COVID-19 impacts on County revenues funding awards may be delayed.
 For more information, call 757-259-5375.

 - Up to $500 in funding may be provided per neighborhood

 Clean Water Heritage Grant

 The Clean Water Heritage Grant Program provides funding to homeowner associations and communities who own private stormwater infrastructure and want to repair it or need funding to maintain it.

 Complete and submit a Clean Water Heritage Grant Application (PDF) by Sept.
-30, 2019.
+30, 2022.
 Please read all application instructions before submitting.
 Applications may be submitted through email or printed and handed in to the office.
-For more information, please email John Fuqua, or call him at 757-253-6785.
+For more information, please contact John Fuqua at 757-253-6785 or via email.

 - Up to $50,000 in funding may be provided to owners of neighborhood drainage facilities to complete repairs.

 - Up to $7,500 in funding may be provided to Best Management Practice (BMP) owners, neighborhoods, or community groups to complete enhancements to BMPs.

 These resources are provided as guidance for individuals applying to the program to help them understand the program requirements and how to complete the various forms.